RadPenguin/cloudflare-dynamic-dns/README.md

 ## Setup

+1. Install [jq](https://stedolan.github.io/jq/) for your system.
-1. Run `update.sh` once to generate the `.env` file.
+2. Run `update.sh` once to generate the `.env` file.
-2. Edit your `.env` file, and fill in the required information:
+3. Edit your `.env` file, and fill in the required information:
     1. `CF_RECORD` - The fully qualified domain name of the record you want to update.
 Default: `test.example.com`
     2. `CF_RECORD_PROXIED` - Allow CloudFlare to hide the original IP.
 Must be one of: `true`, `false`.
 Default: `false`
     3. `CF_RECORD_TTL` - The record TTL, in seconds.
 Default: `60`